Paul E. Szurek

 Q: In terms of supply issues, how much of your key Data Center equipment do you think could be impacted by this situation?

 For the time being all data center equipment is up to date on maintenance, we have sufficient bench stock, and all operational vendors have confirmed availability and supplies.
+Regarding space availability, we currently have various construction projects in development in our Los Angeles, Santa Clara and Chicago markets.
+Those projects are scheduled to complete in 2020.

 Q: Are all Data Center facilities running at normal capacity?